Visit Awash National Park by vehicle en route to Harrar and fly back to Addis Ababa.

 Harrar is also known for it's two large breweries.
 Heineken bought a privatized state brewery some years ago and now exports their entire production of ‘Hakim Stout’ to niche markets in Europe making it impossible to buy this beer anywhere in Ethiopia outside Harrar.

-Harrar is known for it various markets including the Christian, Muslim, Recycling and Meat markets.
-These are a fascinating walk-around with our guide.
-Large areas of the market are covered by shade cloths and it would be easy to get lost in the complex network of passage ways between the stalls.
+Harrar is known for its various markets including the Christian, Muslim, Recycling and Meat markets.
+These are fascinating to walk around with our guide.
+Large areas of the market are covered by shade cloths and it would be easy to get lost in the complex network of passageways between the stalls.

 Come and find out what this tells you about the local people.

 This tour will run any time with a minimum booking of 2 travellers.

 - Includes 1 flight on Ethiopian Airlines Domestic.